sin-diesel/github-actions-article/article.md

 * The `uses:` command here calls for another action.
 Think of it as some sort of a function call, and `with` are arguments that are passed.
 * Here you see that we first need install the python intepreter on a remote machine.
 For this we run *another action*, which is not part of our workflow.
 We simply use it, you can look for available actions [here](https://github.com/marketplace?type=actions).
 * Finally, we run out python script with `run` command.

+Now lets push the commit to our repository and switch to the `actions` tab to see the running workflow.